9 Steps to Declutter your Environment, are the Keys to improving your Mental & Physical Health

 Cleanliness for me is the next thing, I am not an excessive compulsive but I do like my home to be clean and fresh as this makes me feel good.
 Even when we are renovating or doing household building or repair work.
 My husband and I will clean up as we go or have finished that particular area.

 - Living and Dining Rooms: These are your main areas of entertainment, relaxation and enjoying life.
-If these are cluttered you may well feel restricted and not truly comfortable to relax.entertaining rooms.
+If these are cluttered you may well feel restricted and not truly comfortable to relax and enjoy your time in them.

 - Kitchen: Often our kitchen becomes a dumping ground for mail, electronic devices, purses, bags, vitamins and many other items.
 What happens here is that it becomes truly difficult to nourish ourselves or our family.
 We need space here to prepare our meals and feel joy whilst doing it.